HliasOuzounis/Ai-Guess-the-elo/README.md

 It also seems that the models don't always agree who played better between the two players.

+It's difficult to grade the models on single games.
+Perhaps I did play poorly for my level and a 1500 or even a 1100 rating is justified.

 ## Conclusions
-Chess is a very complex game, who would have thought!
+Wow, chess is a very complex game, who would have thought!

 It seems the models were able to somewhat understand what it means to play at a higher level, but the training dataset was small and the models not deep enough to truly grasp the level of a player based on their moves.
 It's also true that a players strength is difficult to measure based on just one game as the level of play has a lot of variance.

 But, it's safe to say that an experienced chess player would propably make more accurate predictions than these models.
 Still, it was a fun project and a learning experience.